Sunday, December 6, 2020

 Chakka Halwa

-Memories keeps flooding in when I think about this fruit Chakka/Jackfurit ...but none to be shared when there is lots to talk about the recent tragic flood that hit my native land -Kerala.
+Memories keep flooding in with Chakka/Jackfruit ...but none to be shared because there are important things to talk about.
+The tragic flood that hit my native land -Kerala.
 When people there have lost all of their memories and lifetime savings.
-They had to helplessly watch their memories getting drained away with the water which gushed in to their homes and all that is left now are layers of mud.
+They had to helplessly watch their memories getting drained away with the water which gushed into their homes and all that is left now are layers of mud.

-"Onam "for Malayali's was disastrous this year, but it was amazing to see how people helped each other in times of hardship when everyone was striving to keep their heads from drowning.
-Different religions opened their doors for people from other religious groups to offer prayers, they helped and supported each other without any hesitation, there's no better example to prove communal harmony in Kerala, this state which is other wise called God's Own Country
+It was amazing to see how people helped each other in times of hardship when everyone was striving to keep their heads from drowning.
+Different religions opened their doors for people from other religious groups to offer prayers, they helped and supported each other without any hesitation, there's no better example to prove communal harmony in Kerala, this state which is otherwise called God's Own Country

 As it is now in a stage of recouping, I am sure it will take many years for people to get back to their normal life.
 I hope and pray they don't get discouraged and disappointed instead strengthen their heart and fight to win this challenging situation.